 Josh: [00:33] Doing well, thank you.

 Annelle: [00:34] Awesome.

 Josh: [00:34] Thank you for coming in.
 So, today’s topic is going to be what we’re calling ‘active’ versus ‘passive’ candidate sourcing, ‘active’ versus ‘passive’ recruiting.
 It’s active versus passive, that’s all we really know at this point, right?

 Annelle: [00:47] Right, exactly, yes.

 Josh: [00:49] Awesome.
-So, we train a lot of clients around filtering based on culture, personality, skill-set, and putting process in place to get the best candidates, and when we’re doing a lot of that training, it’s around what we would consider ‘active’.
-We’re going out and we’re posting the jobs, they’re doing some sort of marketing around their brand and why it’s an amazing place to work and their company culture and they’re attracting talent in certain ways, but either way that talent is coming inbound, and there’s different strategies around that and reasons why to do it, but you specialize in what’s called ‘passive recruitment’.
+So, we train a lot of clients around filtering based on culture, personality, skill-set, and putting process in place to get the best candidates, and when we’re doing a lot of that training.
+It’s around what we would consider ‘active’.
+We’re going out and we’re posting the jobs, they’re doing some sort of marketing around their brand and why it’s an amazing place to work and their company culture and they’re attracting talent in certain ways, but either way that talent is coming inbound.
+There’s different strategies around that and reasons why to do it, but you specialize in what’s called ‘passive recruitment’.

 Annelle: [01:25] Correct.

 Josh: [01:26] And it’s more like, in baseball terms or sports terms, it’s like scouting.
 You’re going out and you’re finding the specific person you need.
 You need a new pitcher that’s a certain age to be on a certain team that wants to move and be part of the Braves or whatever it might be.
 So, tell us about the difference between what you do and what other people do with the active versus passive.